-If there are several wounds and the amount of rabies immunoglobulin you have is not enough liquid to inject into each one, add saline to double the amount of liquid.
-Then the person will still receive the correct dose and all wounds will receive some of the medicine.
+Inject rabies immunoglobulin in and around the cleaned wound.
+If there are several wounds and the amount of rabies immunoglobulin you have is not enough to inject into each one, add buffered saline solution to double the amount of liquid.
+Then the person will still receive the correct dose and all wounds will receive some medicine.

-Using Human Rabies Immune Globulin (HRIG)
+If using Human Rabies Immune Globulin (HRIG)